-We have developed a Bayesian nonparametric approach for modeling a population distribution of network-valued data.
-As illustrated through application to human connectome data and simulations, the proposed approach accurately infers shared behavior, while also learning individual deviations from this structure and adaptively modeling network topological features and properties.
-The model provides a fully general but tractable and efficient procedure for inference on network-valued data, motivating a number of interesting ongoing directions.
+We have developed a Bayesian nonparametric approach for modeling the probabilistic generative mechanism associated to a network-valued random variable.
+As illustrated through application to human connectome data and simulations, the proposed approach accurately infers expected network structures, while substantially improving state-of-the-art alternatives in adaptively accommodating the generative mechanism underlying the network-valued data.
+Our formulation represents a flexible but tractable and efficient procedure for modeling network-valued data, providing procedures for coherent and flexible inference on topological properties and network summary measures, motivating a number of interesting ongoing directions.

 One important topic is developing supervised approaches that include predictor variables along with network-valued responses.
-For example, behavioral phenotypes, such as creativity, autism, empathy and others, are available in some studies along with brain structural connection network data, with interest focusing on variations in connectivity patterns across such phenotypes.
-Our proposed model can be extended to the supervised case by allowing the latent class probabilities or the latent coordinates to depend on phenotypes.
-For example, certain network clusters may correspond to relatively large values of a given phenotype, while other clusters have low values.
+For example, behavioral phenotypes, such as creativity, autism, empathy and others, are available in some studies along with brain structural connection network data, with interest focusing on testing for variations in connectivity patterns across such phenotypes \cite{stam_2014}.
+Our proposed model can be extended to the supervised case by allowing the mixing probabilities or the latent coordinates to depend on phenotypes.
+In such settings, our flexible specification can substantially improve performance, modeling changes in higher-order complex functionals and reducing concerns arising from model miss-specification.

 Additionally, scaling to massive networks is a key issue to deal with the high spatial resolution provided by modern imaging modalities.
-Without modification our computational algorithms fail in scaling to very large nodes sets $\mathcal{V}$.
+Without modification our computational algorithms fail in scaling to very large nodes sets $\mathbb{V}$.
 Developing models that exploit sparsity in the network, or avoid sampling through efficient optimization algorithms, provide promising directions.
-In such settings, it is additionally of interest to develop further theoretical results to assess asymptotic properties of the posterior distribution for $p_{ \mathcal{L}(\boldsymbol{\mathcal{A}})}$ as the cardinality $V$ of the node set $\mathcal{V}$ increases with $n$.
-One possibility is to adapt recent Bayesian nonparametric asymptotic theory for multivariate categorical data with increasing number of variables \cite**{zho_2014} to our specific setting.
+It is additionally worth noticing how our mixture representation \eqref{eq1} naturally incorporates strategies for clustering of networks via posterior inference on the component indicators variables $G_1, \ldots, G_n$.
+Although this task is beyond the scope of this paper, it is interesting to adapt methodologies for accurate clustering in mixture models \cite**{med_2004,lau_2007}, to our representation.